Quick Answer

 When to File a Car Accident Lawsuit in CT

 You have two years to file a car accident lawsuit in Connecticut.
-But if you’re interested in taking legal action, we recommend talking to a car accident lawyer about your case as soon as possible.
+But you should open your claim much earlier.

 Here’s why: